DigiBP/Team-Watermelons/README.md

 ## To-Be feedback system
 Automation and digitalization should be employed to improve the To-Be process.

+A feedback form will be implemented on the webpage and app of helpica.ch.
+The form is created with Google Forms.

 The process starts with a feedback form beeing sent to the helpica.ch team.
-The form is created with Google Forms.
 First thing, an automation will create **a case number** and acknowledge the receipt of the form to the sender.

 Based on a decision table the system will decide how to continue with the request.